+Now multiply that take-home profit from that one bottle by the lakhs and lakhs of bottles that these two American companies sell in India each day, each week, each month, and each year.
 The final sum of the profits that Coke and Pepsi transfer to their home country – partly to US banks and partly to tax havens – runs into millions of dollars annually.

 It’s crucial here to understand what’s actually happening to India’s economy as a result.
 The two companies are transferring the wealth earned in India to overseas banks or foreign reinvestment hubs.
-So basically, India is ending up leaking financial wealth like a sieve simply by agreeing to consume these nonessential cola products.
+So basically, India is ending up leaking financial wealth like a sieve simply by agreeing to consume these nonessential beverages.
 And that perpetual transfer or outflow of financial wealth from India is directly resulting in the country’s deepening poverty.

 It’s not rocket science.
 It’s simple economics.
 Only that we are not told about this wealth-poverty swap in simple terms.
 Perhaps there are forces that don’t want us to know this incredible thing in simple words.
 That’s why it’s not there in our schoolbooks or in the media.

 BOOTS ON THE GROUND

 Now, take a step back and look at the larger picture of the Indian marketplace to make sense of how much financial wealth gets drained out of our country every single day.